+'n Enne w 1 663

-(i) Fees 2024 \$'000 2023 \$'000 Trustee management/administration fees paid/payable to Sandhurst Trustees Limited as the Responsible Entity in accordance with the provisions of the Fund's Constitution 6,303 9,262 As part of its asset acquisition strategy, the Fund may purchase pools of mortgages via equitable assignment mortgage loans from time to time from Bendigo and Adelaide Bank Limited.
-Management fees that are paid/payable to Bendigo and Adelaide Bank Limited for loan management services for the year ended 30 September 2024.
-1 (4) Loan origination management fees that are paid/payable to National Mortgage Market Corporation Limited (ABN 52 006 325 640), a wholly owned subsidiary of Bendigo and Adelaide Bank Limited, for the year ended 30 September 2024.
-154 150 (ii) Other related party disclosures Deposits with the Bendigo and Adelaide bank on normal commercial terms and conditions 45,425 42,773 All related party transactions are made in arms length transactions on normal commercial terms and conditions.
-12. Auditors' remuneration Amounts received, or due and receivable by the auditors for: 0004 Fees for the year due to Ernst & Young in relation to: - audit and review of the financial report of the Fund - compliance plan audit 2024 \$'000 16 4 2023 \$'000 15 4
+2024 2023 \$'000 \$'000 The amount of units held by the Responsible Entity in the Fund Nil Nil Management fees paid/payable to Sandhurst Trustees Limited as the Responsible Entity in accordance with the provisions of the Fund's Constitution 6,292 5,157 (ii) Other related party disclosures As at reporting date, the Responsible Entity held these investments in the Fund 27 26 Deposits with the Bendigo and Adelaide bank on normal commercial terms and conditions 128,433 163,747 All related party transactions are made in arms length transactions on normal commercial terms and conditions.

+11. Auditors' remuneration

+Amounts received, or due and receivable by the auditors for:

+Amounts received, or due and receivable by the additions for.
+2024 2023 Fees for the year due to Ernst & Young in relation to: \$'000 \$'000 - audit and review of the financial report of the Fund 14 12 - compliance plan audit 4 4

-13. Contingent assets, liabilities and commitments
+12. Contingent assets, liabilities and commitments

-There are no contingent assets, liabilities or commitments as at 30 September 2024 and 30 September 2023.
+There are no contingent assets, liabilities or commitments as at 30 September 2024.

-14. Significant events after reporting date
+13. Significant events after reporting date

-There have been no significant events that have occurred since reporting date which would impact on the financial position of the Fund as disclosed in the Statement of Financial Position as at 30 September 2024, the results of the Statement of Comprehensive Income and Statement of Cash Flows of the Fund for the year ended on that date.
+There have been no significant events have occurred since reporting date which would impact on the financial position of the Fund as disclosed in the Statement of Financial Position as at 30 September 2024, the results of the Statement of Comprehensive Income and Statement of Cash Flows of the Fund for the year ended on that